nbuonin/lauralechner-2/_project/little-red.md

 Little Red is a short film that combines puppets and live actors to re-imagine the classic fairy tale that you thought you knew as a new story about power, transformation and choosing one’s own path. <br><br>

 You can learn more about the film on [Facebook](https://facebook.com/littleredpuppetmovie) and make a contribution via [IndieGoGo](https://www.indiegogo.com/projects/little-red-film#).

+Laura and angela olson, who plays Regan, were interviewed on the Women in Puppetry podcast.
+Click [here](https://youtu.be/EfYtpnrjg-o) to listen to their conversation about the creative process behind <i>Little Red</i>.